pietroferrara/staticanalyzer/readme.md

 # Running the analysis

 Class JavaRunner in project java-parser runs the analysis on snippets of Java code.
+It is needed to import and compile projects core and java-parser in order to run the analysis.

-In particular, the input has to be a snippet of Java code between curly brackets.
+The program under analysis has to be a snippet of Java code between curly brackets.

 ```java
 {